SouthernMethodistUniversity/project-lab/sections/2Audience.md

 ## Your project **always** has an audience.

- * *You* are an audience.
+ * *You* are an audience
  * Your dissertation advisor
  * Your dissertation committee
  * Researchers interested in your subject area
  * Researchers working on related questions

  *Projects typically satisfy more than one audience's need.
-The key to identifying a well-defined audience is research and creating several narrow profiles*
+The key to identifying a well-defined audience is research and creating several narrow profiles.*

 ### Sample 1:

 1. Needs/Interest: Faculty who teach undergraduate linguistics classes are looking for an engaging way to teach fundamental linguistics concepts through guided practice and repetition.
-2. Resources: They have access to chrome books, laptops, and tablets in the classroom with limited wifi.
+2. Resources: They have access to Chrome books, laptops, and tablets in the classroom with limited Wi-Fi.
 They are unable to update software frequently, but they can use web applications.
 3. Limitations: This audience needs clear and specific documentation and has a low threshold for errors.

 ### Sample 2: